 This is the largest body of water in the Park and it has a 1.5 mile running/walking track, which was recently renovated, around the edge.
 From the northern part of the track, you have a stunning view of Midtown Manhattan.
 This is definitely my favorite place to run in the city not only because of the scenic views but it is nice and flat (unlike the rest of the paths in Central Park).
 The track does get a little crowded so be sure to only go counter-clockwise around it and stay to the right if you are walking or running slowly.

 This Central Park area is best known for the model sailboats and was the site of the sailboat race from the movie, Stuart Little.
 There are actually weekly model sailboat races at 10 am each Saturday.
 It is nice to sit and watch the radio and wind-powered boats.
 Weather permitting, from April through October you can rent the model boats from the Kerb Memorial Boathouse for $11 plus tax for 30 minutes.
 I also love seeing the buildings on Fifth Avenue reflect in the water.
 And there is a great statue of Hans Christian Andersen on the west side of the pond, where they have a children’s storytelling series in the summer.

-I have created a map to show where these Central Park areas are in relation to each other.
+You can see on the map above where these Central Park areas are in relation to each other.
 Of course, this is only a sample of all that Central Park has to offer.
 I encourage you to visit and explore for yourself.
 (If you prefer to do a guided tour of Central Park, check out these tour options from Viator).
 You can easily spend a whole day just seeing these places.
-I had a hard time narrowing down my list of what to visit in Central Park to just 5.
-So I will be sharing more information about Central Park in future posts.
+I had a hard time narrowing down my list of what to visit in Central Park to just five.
 What are your favorite spots in Central Park?

 - Picnic in Sheep Meadow when the weather is nice and don’t forget your Frisbee.